Today, I am happy to share a recent interview with Shawna K of Barbell Challenge Complex.

 Hey, Shawna K. at Challenge Workouts.
-I am happy to share my ‘Enough Already’ Barbell Challenge Complex with my good friend and fellow Canadian, Rick Kaselj of Exercises for Injuries.
+I am happy to share my ‘Already Enough’ Barbell Challenge Complex with my good friend and fellow Canadian, Rick Kaselj, of Exercises for Injuries.
 I hope that you find it helpful.

 CLICK HERE to watch the YouTube video.

-This is really a unique approach to fat loss; these complexes help you burn fat, boost metabolism and build muscle, all in 20 minutes.
+This is a unique approach to fat loss; these complexes help you burn fat, boost metabolism, and build muscle in 20 minutes.
 So if you are tired of high-intensity training or just straight-out cardio, these are great alternatives.
-Check out the workouts and Rick will have lots of information about Challenge Complexes for you.
+Check out the workouts; Rick will have lots of information about Challenge Complexes.

 Eight reps of each:

 - High Pull